 In the event that the death occurs abroad, you must receive permission from the DEH to bring a body/ashes to Cayman.

-You will need to provide the DEH with the following: the deceased’s full name, place of birth, name of person responsible for the remains, arrival date of the deceased, a copy of the death certificate with the cause of death (specifying whether the death was from a non-communicable or communicable disease), a US$25 admin fee and, if applicable, a cremation certificate.
+The DEH will require the following: the deceased’s full name, place of birth, name of person responsible for the remains, arrival date of the deceased, a copy of the death certificate with the cause of death (specifying whether the death was from a non-communicable or communicable disease), a US$25 admin fee and, if applicable, a cremation certificate.
 There is an admin fee of CI$25 or US$31.25 (cash/local cheque/local bank draft) for local requests.
 If sending an international bank draft, the fee is US$100 for cashier’s cheques/drafts coming from the US and US$300 for all cashier’s cheques/drafts originating outside of the US.

 Requests must be made at least 48 hours prior to the body/ashes arriving in the Cayman Islands.
 If granted, you will receive a letter of approval that must be presented to Customs upon the body/ashes arrival.